Goma8890/essentials-get/README.md

 # Git Essentials / Git For Everybody

-> This is a course to teach you how to use everyday git.
+> This is a course to teach you how to use git.

-Course created by Antonio Goma.
+Course created by Antonio.